wezelball/rjove_power/README.md

 with a really short USB cable with very good results so far.
 I'm using a dummy load as an antenna, with very good results.

+I also tested with a 6-foot cable with no problems.
+The cable that was giving me isssues was a 20ft "amplified" USB cable.

 TODO
 Write external application to average "dark frames", and subtract them from actual data.
 So take several CSV files recorded usign a dummy load and